ibm-cloud-docs/cephaas/host_unmap.md

 ```
 {: pre}

-Unmap all volumes from a host.
+The command unmaps all volumes from a host.
-There is no response returned if the request is successful.
+There is no response that is returned if the request is successful.
 HTTP response code 204 is returned.

-To verify that all volumes mappings for a given host is deleted, list the hosts by making a `GET /hosts/{id}` call.
+To verify that all volumes mappings for a host are deleted, list the hosts by making a `GET /hosts/{id}` call.